 To prevent malvertising, ad networks should add validation; this reduces the chances a user could be compromised.
-Validation could include: Vetting prospective customers by requiring legal business paperwork; two-factor authentication; scanning potential ads for malicious content before publishing an ad; or possibly converting Flash ads to animated gifs or other types of content.
+Validation could include vetting prospective customers by requiring legal business paperwork; requiring two-factor authentication; scanning potential ads for malicious content before publishing an ad; or converting Flash ads to animated GIFs or other types of content.

 To mitigate malvertising attacks, web hosts should periodically check their websites from an unpatched system and monitor that system to detect any malicious activity.
 The web hosts should disable any malicious ads.